kingzamzon/docs/docs/SDK/Explanation/litActions.md

 ## Conditional Signing

 Lit Actions inherit the powerful condition checking that Lit Protocol utilizes for Access Control.
 You can easily check any on-chain condition inside a Lit Action.

-For example, the below Lit Action will check if the user has at least 1 Wei on Ethereum, and only sign if they do.
+The below example will check if the user has at least 1 Wei on Ethereum, and only sign if they do.

 ```js
 import LitJsSdk from "lit-js-sdk/build/index.node.js";